 There are several car rental companies in Terceira.
 To find the best price, we recommend yoe use DiscoverCars and check very well the conditions of each company and not only the price:

-In addition to these companies, in Terceira you will also find multinational companies such as Sixt, Europcar, GoldCar, Hertz, Dollar, Thrifty, etc. which are usually much more expensive than local companies.
-Even so, depending on the time of the year, it is possible that only these companies have availability or even in some cases have better prices, hence the ideal is to use comparators such as DiscoverCars with your dates to find availability and better prices.
+n addition to these companies, Terceira is also home to multinational car rental companies such as Sixt, EuropCar, GoldCar, Hertz, Dollar, Thrifty, etc., which tend to be significantly more expensive than local companies.
+Even so, depending on how far in advance you book and the time of year, it’s possible that only those companies will have availability or that, in some cases, they might even offer better prices—which is why it’s best to use comparison sites like DiscoverCars with your dates to find availability and the best prices.

-We try to keep this post as up to date as possible but always check the information when booking as some of these conditions may have changed and Discovercars presents all the information in a clear and transparent way.
+We try to keep this post as up-to-date as possible, but always check the information when booking, as some of these terms and conditions may have changed, and Discovercars provides all the information clearly and transparently.

 Car rental prices in Terceira (Azores)

-Ideally, you should check and compare all the available companies for your dates on DiscoverCars.
-Remember to check the rental conditions of each company (excess, insurance coverage, fuel policy, second driver or not included, reviews…) and not only the price.
+Ideally, you should check and compare all the companies that have availability for your dates on DiscoverCars.
+Be sure to carefully review each company’s rental terms (deductible, what the insurance covers, fuel policy, whether a second driver is included or not, reviews, etc.)—not just the price.

-Besides, the good thing is that in Terceira there are no tolls so you will only have to count on the price of car rental and fuel to make an approximate budget of how much you are going to spend.
+Plus, the good news is that there are no tolls on Terceira, so you’ll only need to factor in the cost of car rental and gas to get a rough estimate of how much you’ll spend.

 What to consider when renting a car in Terceira, Azores